 Now that we have caused it, we can’t run away from the pollution until we learn to mend our ways and lifestyle as a whole country.
 The only possible thing is to try to reduce the impact of pollution on health.

 - First and foremost, exposure to pollution should be reduced and having air purifiers at home should be considered to reduce some amount of indoor pollution.

 - Limit exhausting physical activities that increase air intake.

 - And like always, the underlying line of defense is the diet.
 Eat food rich in antioxidants and having anti-inflammatory properties and take good supplements if needed.
 Most common antioxidant nutrients are vitamin C, vitamin E, beta-carotene and Omega-3, and, some common anti-inflammatory foods are green vegetables, turmeric, ginger, etc.

-While, there is no research telling that such a diet can surely save you from the effects of air pollution and free radicals, they certainly help.
-Therefore, eating antioxidants, anti-inflammatory food and sufficient supplements wherever lacking is one step of prevention we should take, which also is a solid advice in general too.
+While there is no research telling that such a diet can surely save you from the effects of air pollution and free radicals, they certainly help.
+Therefore, eating antioxidants, anti-inflammatory food and sufficient supplements wherever lacking is one step of prevention we should take to combat air pollution, which also is a solid advice in general too.